 Accessibility: Yes – and accessible bathrooms

-: Less than 10 minutes walk from Martin Place, St James or Circular Quay Stations.
+Getting there: Less than 10 min walk from Martin Place, St James or Circular Quay Stations.

 Dog-friendly: Dogs are not permitted in the Royal Botanic Gardens